lawrennd/old_talks/_ml/modelling-things.md

 \figure{\includediagram{\diagramsDir/gp/sparse-demo-unconstrained-inducing-6-gp}{60%}}{Sparse Gaussian process with six unconstrained inducing variables, initialized randomly and then optimized.}{sparse-demo-unconstrained-inducing-6-gp}

-Now we will vary the number of inducing points used to form the approximation.
+\notes{Now we will vary the number of inducing points used to form the approximation.}

 \displaycode{m.Z.values}